-Before last Monday's development meeting, I was wondering if I looked okay because I'd been running my hands through my hair in frustration for quite a bit.
-(It wasn't the best of mondays.)
+Before our latest development meeting, I was wondering if I looked okay because I'd been running my hands through my hair in frustration for quite a bit.
+(It wasn't the best of Mondays.)
 In the past, when I was still on Mac, I used the Photobooth app for these kinds of things but I hadn't installed any camera app on my Linux machine.

 That's how I came up with the idea of creating a "mirror app".
-I didn't want it to be all that fancy as it was to service one single, simple purpose: be a mirror.
-Since most of the time I’m either in my browser or on the command line, the only other requirement I had was that it could be started from both those places.
+I didn't want it to be all that fancy as it was to serve one single, simple purpose: to be a mirror.
+Since most of the time, I’m either in my browser or on the command line, the only other requirement I had was that it could be started from both those places.